-Your organization page will specify the legal structure of your business.
-Visit the IRS page on business structure to review your options, and be sure to consult legal counsel or your local government website to determine the best fit for you.
+The organization page will specify the legal structure of your business.
+Visit the IRS page on business structure to review your options.
+Be sure to consult legal counsel or your local government website to determine the best fit for you.

-The management section of your plan should discuss how your staff will be structured and outline who will be responsible for what; a visual aid like an organizational chart is a helpful way to show this.
+The management section of the plan will discuss how your staff will be structured.
+It will also outline who will be responsible for what; a visual aid like an organizational chart is a helpful way to do so.
 For this section, consider including:

-- The number of staff needed to effectively run your business - · Whether or not you should hire a manager - · Whether you will hire employees, independent contractors, or both - Who will have keys to your business - · How you will pay your staff - If you will offer staff incentives (bonuses, benefits, free or discounted classes, etc.)
+- The number of staff needed to effectively run your business - Whether or not you need to hire a manager - Whether you will hire employees, independent contractors, or both - Who will have keys to the business - How you will pay your staff - If you will offer staff incentives (bonuses, benefits, free or discounted classes, etc.)